giampa-code/housing_price_kaggle/README.md

 It was shown that optimizing the regularization parameter for the R2 score of the cross validation set was not the best option.
 Increasing the regularization, hence lowering the variance, showed better results in the Kaggle test set.

-In a next step, I will add a 0.5 power and include more MRFs.
+I will add a 0.5 power and include more MRFs.
+This approximation did not give better results, indeed, the result went worse.

+In next steps, I want to research about different algorithms and how to implement them in this competition.